amihai/DHT/README.md

 mvn clean install
 ```

-Assembly plugin will create the ZIP artefact that contains the fat jar, the config files and a bat to start a cluster of three nodes: <br />
+Assembly plugin will create the ZIP artefact that contains the fat jar, the config files and a bat to start a cluster of three nodes (`start_cluster_of_3_nodes.bat`): <br />

 ```bash
 assembly\target\dht-assembly-0.0.1-SNAPSHOT-DHT-Assembly.zip
 ```

-### Start The Storage in a Cluster of nodes
+### Start The Storage in a Cluster of Nodes

 To start the Storage you will need to unzip the artefact `assembly\target\dht-assembly-0.0.1-SNAPSHOT-DHT-Assembly.zip` <br />